How to avoid and survive rip currents

 If you still can't get out of the rip, look for whitewater and breaking waves.

-"Whitewater is good because it means the water is shallower, and you may be able to stand up.
-Whitewater will also bring you back to shore.
-When it comes to most rips, 'white is nice, green is mean,'" adds Brander.
+"Whitewater is good because it means the water is shallower, and you may be able to stand up," adds Brander.

-Finally, if you just can't get out, let the rip take you out the back until it stops.
-Then you'll be able to swim back to the beach an alternative way.
+Finally, if you just can't swim out, let the rip take you out the back until it stops.
+Then, you'll be able to swim back to the beach in an alternative way.

 - Check with the lifeguards: If a lifeguard is on duty, always check before entering the water where the nearest one is to you;